dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 - Filtering the page types to be included in the crash dump

+The `makedumpfile` tool provides two essential options for this purpose, `-d` to minimize the dump file size and `--message-level` to control the verbosity of output during processing.

+The `-d` option in makedumpfile allows you to exclude certain types of pages from the dump file, significantly reducing its size.
+This option is helpful in environments with limited storage or requiring quicker analysis.

+**Dump Levels:**

+- `1` Excludes pages filled with zeros
+- `2` Excludes non-private cache pages
+- `4` Excludes all cache pages
+- `8` Excludes user process data pages
+- `16` Excludes free pages

+You can combine these levels to tailor the dump file to your needs.
+The maximum dump level is `31`, which excludes all unnecessary pages.

+The `--message-level` option controls the verbosity of makedumpfile output, allowing you to choose which messages to display during the dump file creation process.

+**Message Levels:**

+- `0` No messages
+- `1` Progress indicators
+- `2` Common messages
+- `4` Error messages
+- `8` Debug messages
+- `16` Report messages

+You can combine these levels to customize the output.
+The maximum value is `31`, which enables all message types.

-To ensure sufficient storage for vmcore dumps, it's **recommended** that storage space be at least equal to the total RAM on the server.
+**NOTE** To ensure sufficient storage for vmcore dumps, it's **recommended** that storage space be at least equal to the total RAM on the server.
 While predicting vmcore size with 100% accuracy isn't possible, analyzing over 1500 vmcores from various Red Hat Enterprise Linux versions showed that using the default dump_level setting of `-d 31` typically results in vmcores under 10% of RAM.

-The crash dump or `vmcore` is usually stored as a file in a local file system, written directly to a device.
-Alternatively, you can set up for the crash dump to be sent over a network using the `NFS` or `SSH` protocols.
-Only one of these options to preserve a crash dump file can be set at a time.
-The default behavior is to store it in the `/var/crash` directory of the local file system.

 ## Kdump Procedure Overview